2101 E Coliseum Blv

 Additionally, my work has been cited in interdisciplinary journals such as AIDS Patient Care and STDS, Clinical Psychology-Science and Practice, Journal of General Internal Medicine, Vaccine, AIDS Education and Prevention, and Ethnicity & Disease, as well as top tier nursing journals, including Nursing Research, Journal of Advanced Nursing, Journal of Nursing Scholarship, and Advances in Nursing Science.
 I have served on Study Sections, serves as peer reviewer for leading research journals, and on several editorial boards.
 Out of my body of scholarship emerged a book entitled “Dangerous Intimacy, which focused on ten African American men with HIV, and I also authored the book “MANUP” A practical Guide for Men in Nursing published by Sigma Theta Tau International Honor Society which has been published world-wide.

 I have mentored faculty, undergraduate, masters and doctoral students, and I am the recipient of mentorship and teaching awards.
 Most recently, I completed a year-long leadership fellowship with the Society of Behavioral Medicine.
-In addition to completing my BS, 1986; MS 1991; PhD, 1996 with a minor in education from the University of California, San Francisco in 1996, I completed a two-year Post-doctoral fellowship program at the University of California, Los Angeles School of Nursing, 1996-1998, where I concentrated on the quantitative measurement of health-related quality of life in persons living with AIDS.
-Additionally, I earned an MPH in 2004 from the Johns Hopkins University School of Public Health where I focused on the epidemiology of infectious diseases.
+In addition to completing my BS, MS, and PhD with a minor in education from the University of California, San Francisco, I completed a two-year Post-doctoral fellowship program at the University of California, Los Angeles School of Nursing, where I concentrated on the quantitative measurement of health-related quality of life in persons living with AIDS.
+Additionally, I earned an MPH from the Johns Hopkins University School of Public Health where I focused on the epidemiology of infectious diseases.